flatironinstitute/sciware/24_Types/main.md

         raise Exception('Maybe handle this more gracefully than by throwing an exception!') a # here a must be int, and mouseover shows it
 ```
+This is useful for handling values that may be unset.

 ### TypeGuards

 - A `TypeGuard` is a function that helps narrowing by checking if a variable meets criteria to be a given type.
-- Use `TypeGuard[]` as return type of a boolean function to invoke type checking on its result.
+- Use `TypeGuard[_your_type_here_]` as return type of a boolean function to invoke type checking on its result.
 - e.g.:
 ```python
 def is_str_list(val: List[object]) -> TypeGuard[List[str]]: